zhouzhigang/skills/content/en/docs/learning.md

     * Document, Conclusion

 ## System Learning / Construct Knowledge Network

 + Getting Start
     * Why
         - Purpose: solve which problem?
-        - If there is no such technolegy?
+        - If there is no such technology?
-        - Is there any simular technolegy?
+        - Is there any similar technology?
-        - Changes after the new technolegy?
+        - Changes after the new technology?
     * What
         - Basic concept
         - Core function